 The challenge of developing BEMS Control Engineers in sufficient numbers and quality for the industry, is one that the wide variety of BCIA employer members have been pondering since the association’s formation (in its current form) in 2004.
 Many inroads have been made during this period from the BCIA’s formation and many more developments are in the pipeline.
 The main focus at present is to achieve full professional recognition for BEMS Control Engineers and this will primarily involve the completion of a BEMS Trailblazer Apprenticeship standard (required as part of the government’s overhaul of the old apprenticeship scheme).
-In case you are not aware, an apprenticeship standard is an ‘approved pathway’ which outlines what a ‘trainee’ could be doing, and the skills they need to become a BEMS Control Engineer.
-But it is much broader than the traditional apprenticeship course used to be and can include a whole range of other appropriate areas of study including professional as well as college courses.
-In fact, it is likely that any new ‘apprenticeship standard’ for the Building Controls Industry will be a Level 4 and will build upon existing pathways.
+In case you are not aware, an apprenticeship standard is an ‘approved pathway’.
+It outlines what a ‘trainee’ could be doing, and the skills they need to become a BEMS Control Engineer but it is much broader than the traditional apprenticeship course used to be and can include a whole range of other appropriate areas of study (not just at a college and can include professional courses).
 It should therefore allow potential recruits (of all ages and skill levels) from all backgrounds (from within and outside the industry) to access this route and the Government funding associated with it.

 In order to be involved in the Trailblazer process an employer-led Trailblazer Group has to be formed and the BCIA has facilitated this by putting BEMS employers in touch with one another.
 A group has now been formed which meets the ‘Trailblazer Group’ criteria but new members are always welcomed.

 Trailblazer groups should: